mertwec/spa_comments/README.md

 ---
 ## Description:

+There are a few minor errors in the description.
+Here's a corrected version:
+Description:

-Easy application for create message and answer on them.
-In field 'text' you can use tags: br, i, strong, code, a.
+This is an easy-to-use application for creating messages and replying to them.
+In the 'text' field, you can use tags such as br, i, strong, code, and a.
+The application checks that tags are closed properly.

-Comment can send as registered user and not registered, for send as not registered user need enter username, email and captcha.
+Comments can be submitted by both registered and unregistered users.
+Unregistered users need to enter their username, email address, and captcha to submit a comment.

-Delete comment can only admin-user:
+*Only admin users can delete comments.
+The admin user login details are:

 ```commandline
 login: pro
 password: pro123456789
 ```

-Pagination: split on 10 message higher level for page (answer to message not taken into account).
+Pagination is set up so that messages are split into groups of 10 per page (excluding replies to messages).

-Display can be sorted by name, email and date(asc, desc).
+You can sort the display by name, email, and date (ascending or descending order).

 "DB-diagram.png": database structure.

----

-TODO: need validation for close tags

 ---